-Following the release of his first EP (Dead Ends) in 2009, he performed as a solo artist around his home state of Ohio, and in central Spain during his time abroad.
-In 2013, Fletcher entered his song "The Traveler" in a national songwriting contest sponsored by Guitar Center and placed in the top 20 in overall votes out of more than 7,000 entrants.
-By his mid-twenties, he began imagining a bigger sound that explored greater musicality and more possibilities for the music he was writing.
+Following the release of his first EP, Dead Ends (2009), he performed as a solo artist around his home state and in Spain during his time abroad.
+An early version of 'The Traveler' first appeared as an entry for Guitar Center's Singer-Songwriter contest where the song and accompanying live performance video finished 17th in overall votes out of more than 7,000 entrants.
+Soon after, he began imagining a bigger sound to explore greater musicality and possibilities for the music he was writing.

 Fletcher’s unique acoustic guitar-driven songs were given new life thanks to saxophonist Michael Williams and percussionist Kevin Jorrey.
-Together as Moths in the Attic, they create ghostly compositions that float on patient melodies, playful tempo changes, and momentous crescendos.
-They began recording their ambitious full length debut using and reworking some of Fletcher's solo works from the era of Dead Ends.
-Ten fantastic musicians, including the core trio, brought their talents to the album soundscape, providing a full production of strings, bass, and more surrounding the core trio's instrumentation.
-After a few years of hard work at DLT Studios the final mixes were sent for mastering at Jack White's Third Man Records.
-Moths in the Attic was released in October 2019.
+Together as Moths in the Attic, they began developing their live performance and recording their ambitious full length debut with reworked solo material from the era of Dead Ends.
+Fletcher invited ten fantastic musicians to bring their talents to the album soundscape, providing a full production of strings, piano, bass, and more surrounding the core trio's instrumentation.
+After much hard work recording with producer Nick De La Torre at DLT Studios the final mixes were sent for mastering at Jack White's Third Man Records.
+Moths in the Attic was released independently in October 2019.